DeviCatOutlet/devicatoutlet.github.io/about.md

 * ## About DeviCat
   * **Name:** Rachelle
   * **Nationality:** Canadian
-  * **Role:** Twitch.tv Partner | YouTube & TikTok Creator
+  * **Role:** Digital Artist | Twitch.tv Partner
   * **Loves:** Anime, Cats, Coffee

   ---

 Hello!
 My name is Rachelle, but most people know me as DeviCat.
-I do live streams on Twitch.tv, creating kawaii digital art!
-On YouTube & TikTok, I create videos about kawaii lifestyle.
+I do live streams on Twitch.tv creating kawaii digital art!

 The title "DeviCat" has a whole history to its creation.
 It started as a nickname for a cat character I had to animate for a school project.
 When I decided to start streaming on Twitch, I wanted a username that wasn't my real name, so I decided to use "DeviCat" instead as my pseudonym as it's easy to say and sounds cute!